Aaron-Bopp/TIM/30_Topics/32_Terms/stub notes.md

 tags: created/2021/11/07, node/topic/term
 ---

- [[topic notes]] that do not have and content and are there to easily access their metadata (backlinks, graph positioning)
+[[Topic notes]] that do not have and content and are there to easily access their metadata (backlinks, graph positioning)

 > Systems which display backlinks to a node permit a new behavior: you can define a new node extensionally (rather than intentionally) by simply linking to it from many other nodes—even before it has any content.
 ^[[Backlinks can be used to implicitly define nodes in knowledge management systems](https://notes.andymatuschak.org/z2newCwFfd6iZFyf9bgspkbyt1G8wbQxJVgTK)]